almita/micb475-team9/README.md

 - processed human and mouse files individually through Qiime for core metrics
 - generated diversity plots and statistical analysis

+### Meeting 6 - 07/Mar/2024
 #### Agenda
 - look over progress (qiime core metrics and diversity plots and statisical analysis)

+### Notes
+- Plan to make corrections for the proposal (due March 12th)
+- Meeting goals: discuss the figures and review scripts
+- Looked at Kruskal-Wallis --> 2 groups to look at human vs mice
+- Looking at our bar graph: evident difference between human and mice
+- For alpha diversity: not completed yet
+- For Beta diversiy: have completed
+- PIE CRUST and Indicator Test to be done
+- Functional analysis to be done
+- Differential abundance to be done
+- After filtering, we eneded up having 5 and 5 for the 2 human groups, but did not change the mice data
+- Can look at sex in human data and in mouse data
+- Can make 2 more metadata category: RS type & Sex